 One common misconception is that investing in private companies means you’re putting your money into a smaller pool.
 That is simply not the case.
 In fact, private businesses employ as many people in the U.S. as public companies.

-For MBA-level ETAs, it is common to target businesses in the EBITDA range of $750K-$2M.
-The reason being that most firms smaller than that won't really allow you to exercise the advanced leadership and management skills acquired during your MBA education.
-Conversely, anything a lot bigger will generally perk the ears of private equity groups and investment banks - which can ultimately price the business out of reach.
+For ETAs with prior experience in a management role, it is common to target businesses in the EBITDA range of $750K-$2M.
+The reason being is that most firms smaller than this won't really allow you to exercise higher level leadership and management skills to the same extent.
+Conversely, anything a lot bigger will generally perk the ears of private equity groups- which can ultimately price the business out of reach.

 Why Should I Buy a Private Business?

-There are many businesses for sale today that have stood the test of time, while delivering consistent returns to their stakeholders- as alluded to earlier, quite often yielding a return on investment in excess of 25% per annum.
-Using the rule of 72 (a method in which you divide 72 by the rate of return to see how long it will take your investment to double) we can see that on average if you invest in the stock market, it will take over a decade to double your money.
-On the other hand, an investment in an ‘enduringly profitable’ business can lead to your money doubling in under three years.
+There are many businesses for sale today that have stood the test of time, while delivering consistent returns to their stakeholders- quite often yielding a return on investment in excess of 25% per annum.
+When comparing this sort of return to bonds, public markets, real estate, etc. you can see how fruitful a quality private business can be.

-- ETAs decide the value of their time, not their boss.
+- ETAs decide the value of their time.

-- An ETA’s performance is recorded based on their customers, not upper management.
+- An ETA’s performance is determined by their customers, not a manager.

 What About My Lack of Experience?